Defense Department to Trump on transgender ban: Not so fast

 Civil liberty and LGBTQ groups quickly condemned Trump’s decision but were left in limbo trying to decipher the tweets.
 Was Trump enacting new policy or simply saying what he’d like to see happen?

-“If you’re a transgender service member anywhere in the world, you are very nervous about what you’re hearing” former Army Chief Eric Fanning, the first openly gay head of a U.S. military service, told NBC's "Today" show.
+“If you’re a transgender service member anywhere in the world, you are very nervous about what you’re hearing,” former Army Chief Eric Fanning, the first openly gay head of a U.S. military service, told NBC's "Today" show.
 “Now you’re probably very confused and very frightened about what the future holds for you, when your commander in chief tweets a message like this.”

 GLAAD President Sarah Kate Ellis said the president is “calling for a witch hunt & purge of 15,000 trans military Americans.”